nf2337/Mapping-Global-Foodscapes/tutorial1.md

 So far, we’ve been seeing a “normal” map of the world in WGS84, which is the **Coordinate Reference System (CRS)** used by the Global Positioning System.

 **Coordinate Reference System (CRS):** the method that QGIS uses to show the 3D surface of the globe on your 2D screen.
-Coordinate Reference Systems are very complicated,and it can take years to master them.
+Coordinate Reference Systems are very complicated, and it can take years to master them.
 It is important that our data is in the same CSR so that they line up on top of each other.
 There are two different types of CRS:

 **1- Geographic CRS:** uses latitude and longitude coordinates to tell you where you are, based on differently shaped models of the globe.
 We’ll mostly be using WGS 84.